How Do I Apply?

 Please visit the Land Development & Zoning Applications section of our Citizenserve Citizen Access Portal.

 When is a Site Plan Required?

-The site plan approval process insures orderly development in the unincorporated County through compliance with zoning standards like setbacks, parking and loading, floodplain regulations, screening, landscaping, and outdoor lighting; site development standards like storm water drainage, water quality, and erosion control; and access standards for driveways.
-View commercial site development guide.
+The site plan approval process supports orderly development in the unincorporated County through compliance with zoning standards like setbacks, parking and loading, floodplain regulations, screening, landscaping, and outdoor lighting; site development standards like storm water drainage, water quality, and erosion control; and access standards for driveways.

 Developers or property owners must obtain Site Plan approval from St. Charles County to:

 Site plans must be prepared by an engineer or architect licensed by the State of Missouri, unless waived by the Director of Community Development.
 Site plans must at a minimum include the information specified in Section 405.525 of the Unified Development Ordinance.
-If the property owner is to have the structure or site occupied before improvements required with the approved site plan are completed, a performance guarantee may be posted to insure construction, per Section 405.525.G.
+If the project disturbs an area of 5,000 square feet or greater, you will also need to apply for a Major Land Disturbance Permit.